agencyenterprise/sds-nest-less-code-extension/README.md

 # Nest Less Code

-Nest Less Code decreases your editor's font size when you exceed the tab limits in nested code.
+Nest Less Code decreases your editor's font size and applies opacity to your code when you exceed the tab limits in nested code.

-As you indent the code deeper, the font size gets smaller.
+As you indent the code deeper, the font size gets smaller and more transparent.

 ## Extension Settings